benku123/portfolio/README.md

   <br />
   <br />
   <h2 align="center">Personal Portfolio Website</h2>
-A fully responsive personal portfolio website, built using HTML, CSS, and JavaScript, designed to be accessible on all devices.
+A fully responsive personal portfolio website, built using HTML, CSS, and JavaScript, Python designed to be accessible on all devices.

-<a href="#"><strong>➥ View Live Demo</strong></a>
+<a href="khalimbetovulugbek.com"><strong>➥ View Live Demo</strong></a>
 </div>

 <br />

 ### Prerequisites
+There are two branches for front-end, where is only <i>html, css, javascript</i>, and Back-end where i used <b>Django</b>

 Before you begin, ensure you have met the following requirements: